• Disease Overview

 Treatment

-The treatment of GSS is directed toward the management of specific symptoms that are apparent in each individual.
+There is no cure for GSS disease or other prion related diseases.
+Treatment of GSS disease is directed toward the management of specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
-Neurologists, psychiatrists, psychologists, pain specialists, social workers and other healthcare professionals may need to systematically and comprehensively plan treatment.
+Neurologists, psychiatrists, psychologists, pain specialists, social workers and other healthcare professionals may need to work in a coordinated way as a team for the best treatment plan.
 Psychosocial support for the entire family is essential as well.
-Genetic counseling may be of benefit for affected individuals and their families.
+Genetic counseling may be recommended for affected individuals and their families.

 Affected individuals may receive standard treatments for any associated symptoms.
-Antiseizure medications, known as anti-epileptics or anti-convulsants, may be prescribed for seizures.
+Antiseizure medications, known as anti-epileptics or anti-convulsants, may be prescribed.
 A drug called clonazepam may be used to treat myoclonus.
+Psychiatric symptoms like depression or psychosis may be treated with antidepressants or neuroleptics.
+Muscle rigidity might be eased with dopamine-based treatments and antispastic medications are used for spasticity.

-If swallowing problems be severe enough, families can consider the option a feeding tube.
+Physical and occupational therapy aims to prevent complications like contractures and to improve daily function and safety.
+Nutritionists and speech pathologists assist with feeding and communication challenges.
+If swallowing problems are severe enough, families can consider the option of a feeding tube.
 A feeding tube is a device that is inserted through a small surgical cut in the abdominal wall directly into the stomach.
-This ensures that affected individuals receive sufficient calories and nutrients.
+This ensures that the person receives sufficient calories and nutrients.

 • < Previous section